MarAvFe/image-tagger/README.md

 ## TODOS

-+ Add "Next" and "Previous" buttons for browsing (handle error when going back to classified image)
+- [x] Add "Next" and "Previous" buttons for browsing (handle error when going back to classified image)
-- Add previews for 5 next images and 5 previous
+- [ ] Add previews for 5 next images and 5 previous
-+ Print in UI the path being worked on.
+- [x] Print in UI the path being worked on.
-+ Add resposiveness
+- [x] Add resposiveness
-- Modify GUI layout: 2 side buttons with "next" and "back".
-Set "keep" and "delete" buttons below.
-Make "browse" beautiful
+- [ ] Modify GUI layout: 2 side buttons with "next" and "back".
+Place "keep" and "delete" buttons below.
-- General refactoring of code (it do be a little disorganized)
+- [ ] General refactoring of code (it do be a little disorganized)